nginxinc/fabric-model-architecture/README.md

 ```
 docker-compose up
 ```
-Open https://localhost in your browser.
-You should see this:
+When you open https://localhost in your browser, you should see the same message and page that is displayed in [Step 6](#step-six) above.

-TODO: put a screenshot here
-In a browser, navigate to https://localhost/status.html
+In a browser, navigate to https://localhost/status.html and you will see the [server status information](https://www.nginx.com/products/live-activity-monitoring/).
+Note that this feature is only available with NGINX Plus.
-TODO: explanation of NGINX Plus status page, healthchecks, etc

 ## Authors
 * **Chris Stetson** - [cstetson](https://github.com/cstetson)
 * **Ben Horowitz** - [benhorowitz](https://github.com/benhorowitz)